Komal Kothari: Career

 Kothari's research resulted in his development of the study of a number of areas of folklore.
 In particular, he made contributions to the study of musical instruments, oral traditions and puppetry.
 He was also a patron of Langa and Manganiyar folk music, the latter of which translates to 'beggars' and is currently used as a debasing term for Merasi.
 He was the first to record them and helped shem out of their traditional regions.
 To this end, he also founded the magazine 'Prerna'.
 Kothari was the chairman of Rupayan Sansthan founded by Chandi Dan Detha and worked with Vijaydan Detha at Borunda village in Rajasthan, an institute that documents Rajasthani folk-lore, arts and music, and spent most of his career at the Rajasthan Sangeet Natak Academy.
-He died from cancer in April 2004.